ARH 210. ART HISTORY OF THE ANCIENT WORLD (4 sh)

 ARH 340.
 HISTORY OF PHOTOGRAPHY (4 sh)

 This course surveys the history of the photographic arts from the development of the camera obscure to the present use of digital technologies.
 Issues discussed may include the role of technology in the arts; scopophilia and voyeurism; the uses of photography in science, government, propaganda, and advertising; perceptions of objective reality and manipulation in the photographic image; reproducibility, time, and movement; and personal/amateur photography.
 No prerequisite.

 ARH 341.
 ISSUES IN AFRICAN ART (4 sh)

 This course introduces the artistic production of the arts of Africa.
-A variety of media—sculpture, painting, architecture, performance and personal decoration—will be examined and we will consider both traditional and contemporary definitions of African art and cultures.
-We will pay special attention to art as it exists within or defines social contexts, initiation, religious ceremony, political and royal institutions, domestic arenas, cross-cultural exchanges and colonialism.
+A variety of media—sculpture, painting, architecture, performance, and personal decoration—will be examined, and we will consider both traditional and contemporary definitions of African art and cultures.
+We will pay special attention to art as it exists within or defines social contexts, initiations, religious ceremonies, political and royal institutions, domestic arenas, cross-cultural exchanges, and colonialism.
 No prerequisite.

 This course examines the artistic traditions of Islam from the 7th to the 21st century.
 We will consider work that relates specifically to the practice of Islam, such as the mosque or the calligraphy of the Koran, as well as secular art produced under Islamic rule, such as the palace or imperial clothing.
 Visual material will be organized according to medium (such as architecture and the arts of the book) as well as form (such as calligraphy, abstract design, and figural imagery).
 No prerequisites.